Here are our favorite toys from the 2020 New York Toy Fair

 Green Toys (prices vary; amazon.com)

 Green Toys is a company creating children's playthings out of 100% recycled plastic.
-With tons of toys from a tea set to a car carrier, there's plenty of options for kids young and old.
+With tons of toys, from a tea set to a car carrier, there are plenty of options for kids young and old.

 _______________________________________________________________________________